 The consortium agreed to drill Progreso-2 to fulfil one of its two (2) well obligations under Sub Phase 2 of the project.
-For Sub-Phase 2, the approved firm budget amounted to about US\$ 8.42 million and the contingent budget amounted to about US\$ 1.906 million.
+For Sub-Phase 2, the approved firm budget amounted to US\$ 8.42 million and the contingent budget amounted to US\$ 1.906 million.
 The project was placed under moratorium in May, 2012, pending resolution of the aforementioned case filed by Famatodi, Inc. and clearance by the NCIP.

 In 2016, the DOE approved the agreement between Pitkin Petroleum and Mindoro Palawan Oil and Gas, Inc. (MPOGI) for the transfer of Pitkin Petroleum's participating interest and operatorship to MPOGI.
 In February, 2018, the aforementioned Famatodi case was dismissed and thus triggered the said operator's obligation to secure the Certificate of Pre-Condition from the NCIP.
-This service contract was, however, terminated by the Department of Energy (DOE) in a letter dated June 14, 2019, for non-submission of the reportorial requirements of the service contract.
-A motion for reconsideration was submitted by the members of the consortium, except MPOGI, however, while this motion for reconsideration was pending resolution by the DOE, the Company withdrew from the said motion and from the service contract, where the Company has a 3% participating interest.
+This service contract was, however, terminated by the Department of Energy (DOE) in a letter dated June 14, 2019.
+A motion for reconsideration was submitted by the remaining members of the consortium, however, while this motion for reconsideration was pending resolution by the DOE, the Company withdrew from the said motion and from the service contract, where the Company has a 3% participating interest.